plinde/elastic-cloud-enterprise_ansible/README.md

 * Playbook tested on CentOS 7.1 for Elastic Cloud Enterprise 1.0.0-alpha4 with Ansible 2.2.

+* Simple Vagrantfile based on bento/centos-7.1 for local testing with Virtualbox.

 ##### Suggested usage
 ###### ansible.cfg:
 ```